-During the inspection the inspector spoke with the service manager, one team leader, two support staff, six service users, and one relative.
+During the inspection the inspector spoke with the service manager, two support staff, nine service users, one relative and one HSC Trust community professional.

-As part of the inspection and at the request of the inspector, questionnaires were distributed for completion by staff; eleven were returned.
-At the request of the inspector, questionnaires were distributed for completion by service users; ten were returned.
+As part of the inspection and at the request of the inspector, questionnaires were distributed for completion by staff; three were returned.
+At the request of the inspector, questionnaires were distributed for completion by service users; three were returned.
 Feedback received by the inspector during the inspection process is included throughout this report.